Oslandia/deeposlandia/README.md

 # Content

-The project contains following folders:
+The project contains the following folders:

-+ [deeposlandia](./deeposlandia) contains main Python modules to train and test convolutional neural networks
++ [deeposlandia](./deeposlandia) contains the main Python modules to train and test convolutional neural networks
-+ [examples](./examples) contains some Jupyter notebooks that aim at describing data or basic neural network construction
++ [examples](./examples) contains some Jupyter notebooks that aim at describing data and building basic neural networks
 + [images](./images) contains some example images to illustrate the Mapillary dataset as well as some preprocessing analysis results
-+ [tests](./tests) contains some test modules to guarantee the functioning of a bunch of snippets; it uses the `pytest` framework.
++ [tests](./tests); `pytest` is used to launch several tests from this folder.

 Additionally, running the code may generate extra subdirectories in the chosen data repository.